dapr/docs/concepts/actor/enable_actor_pattern.md

 ## Summary

-dapr can be used as building blocks to build a complete Actor framework but itself isn’t one.
-As a developer, you should be aware that when you use dapr by itself, you can configure it to offer some characteristics of an Actor, but you should not assume it gives a complete feature set as a complete Actor framework.
+Dapr can be used as building blocks to build a complete Actor framework but itself isn’t one.
+As a developer, you should be aware that when you use Dapr by itself, you can configure it to offer some characteristics of an Actor, but you should not assume it gives a complete feature set as a complete Actor framework.